Updated May 30, 2023

 Top Tourist Attractions in Belgium

-Even though Belgium is a small nation in Western Europe, its history is rich, including the crusader knights who served there, the site of Napoleon’s defeat at Waterloo, and its involvement in World Wars I and II.
+Even though Belgium is a small nation in Western Europe, it has a rich history that includes the service of crusader knights, the site of Napoleon’s defeat at Waterloo, and its involvement in World Wars I and II.

 Must Visit Tourist Attractions in Belgium